Renegade9819/twitter/README.md

 The Twitter app made using Flutter.

-Ahead of master branch.
-Will be the final app.

 The API is developed with Spring Boot.
 I'll post it on GitHub soon.

 `Note:` The app is currently in development.